miyamok/epsilonproofchecker/README.md

 Example proofs are found in the <code>examples</code> directory.

 ## To do list
+- Lemma feature
+- Deduction transformation should be able to be indicated in proof scripts
 - Epsilon equality axiom to implement
-- Feature to do custom declaration for variable names, constant names, and predicate names
+- Forbidden names for custom declarations for variable names, constant names, and predicate names
 - Further examples
 - Writing a brief history of Hilbert's logic